OneUptime/oneuptime/log-js/README.md

 ## Installation

 ### Development
 - Clone repository
 - run `npm i` to install dependencies
-    - `npm run test` to run tests
+- run `npm run test` to run tests
-    - `npm run build` to build for production.
+- run `npm run build` to build for production.

 <a name="module_api"></a>